BaderLab/EnrichmentMap_docs/MainPanel.rst

 * Hide/Highlight filtered nodes and edges

   * Changes the appearance of nodes and edges that are filtered out.
-See `Filter Section`_ below.
+See `2) Filter Section`_ below.

 ============  ============  ============
 No Filter     Highlight     Hide